nimeshaTJ/Boids/README.md

 # Boids
-Boids is an artificial life program, developed by Craig Reynolds in 1986, which simulates the flocking behaviour of birds.
+Boids is an artificial life program, developed by Craig Reynolds in 1986, which simulates the flocking behaviour of birds or a school of fish.

 # Instructions